mitmedialab/tega_teleop/README.md

 # tega\_teleop
-A python rosnode for teleoperating the Tega robot.
+A python rosnode for teleoperating the Tega robot and an opal tablet.
+Creates a Qt GUI with buttons for triggering speech, lookats, and animations on the robot, as well as commands to send to an opal tablet.

 ## Configure and Run
 On startup, this python node will try to connect to roscore.
 If roscore is not running, the program will exit.